MongoDB Integration

 and src/datasources/mongoose.yaml

-import { DataSource } from '@godspeedsystems/plugins-mongoose-as-datasource';
+import { DataSource } from '@godspeedsystems/plugins-mongoose-as-datastore';

 export default DataSource;